 Political system: Unitary presidential republic

 Money: The Malawian Kwacha (MWK), which subdivides into 100 tambalas.

 Tipping: Tipping is obligatory but not necessary.
 Tipping is usually at 10 percent if a service charge is not included.

 Electricity: 230 volts, 50 Hz.
 'Type G' three-pin plugs with flat blades are used.

 Emergency numbers: 997 (police), 998 (ambulance), 999 (fire department)

-Drives on the: Drive on the left.
+Drives on the: left.
 Minibus taxis and buses service Malawi fairly extensively.
-The main roads are well maintained, so driving in Malawi is viable.
+The main city roads are fairly well maintained, so driving in Malawi is viable.
 As the roads can be poorly illuminated, it's best to avoid driving at night.